quantum-proximity-gateway/main/README_TEMPLATE.md

 ### Setup

-The registration website has already been deployed and is currently accessible over thee internet, but if you want to run it locally anyways, refer to [registration-site/README.md](registration-site/README.md) for more information.
+The registration website has already been deployed and is currently accessible [here](https://registration-site-ecru.vercel.app/), but if you want to run it locally anyways, refer to [registration-site/README.md](registration-site/README.md) for more information.

 As above, you can open the following collapsible section to view the contents of this submodule's README.